calfoy/meiyingw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About me

 Welcome to my personal website!
 I am a PhD candidate in management science at [ESADE business school](https://www.esade.edu/en) at Barcelona.
 My research focuses on understanding decisions over time (i.e., inter-temporal decisions) in the workplace.
-My dissertation examines how undesirable precedents affect current and future decisions in negotiations.
+My dissertation examines how undesirable negotiation precedents affect current and future negotiations.
 I am also interested in research methods.

 In my free time, I enjoy exploring new skills and activities that I didn't have the opportunity to learn earlier in life.
 Recently, I've taken up surfskating and tennis, both of which challenge me to stay focused and agile.